mikrosimage/FileMetaChecker/fileSpecification/README.md

 		]
 	}

 > Here, the Element'value must be less than -10, between -2 and 4, or more than 6 to be Valid.

-If the type is "raw", no value can be specified, data are extracted directly from file, and the status becomes "Pass Over".
+* If the type is "raw", no value can be specified, data are extracted directly from file.
+If data are correctly extracted, the Element's status becomes "Valid".

 #### Element's size
 The size of each Element must be specified to deduce the size of data to be extracted from the file.
 However, the size specification depends on the type of the Element:

 * For number elements (integer and floating-point), the data size of the Element is directly deduce from the type, so it must not be specified.
 * For "ascii" and "hexa" elements, the data size is deduce from the specified value(s).
 * For "raw" element, the size MUST be specified with the "size" field.
 This field handles 'Python' expressions, and can refer to another Element's value.

+Example of size assignment:

 	{
 		"id": "element1",